Portal

 conda activate myenv

-For more details on using Anaconda environments within your Portal jobs, please see Anaconda on Portal.
+For more on using Anaconda environments in your Portal jobs, see Anaconda on Portal.